Breatha-tex Stealth Fabric

 Agion’s environmentally friendly fabric use antimicrobial technology to stop foot odours.
 This long-lasting built-in protection can be found in our Hunters and Fieldman boots.
 For more information please visit http://www.cosmofabric.net Thinsulate Insulation This lightweight thermal insulation will keep the user warm in the coldest of conditions.
 The composition of the Thinsulate microfibres offer a slimline membrane and maximum user comfort.
 Thinsulate insulation can be found in some of our gloves, hats and footwear.
 For more information please visit http://www.3m.com/thinsulate

-Our RetailersJack Pyke is a well established brand and widely available internationally and in United KingdomFind a Stockist
+Our RetailersJack Pyke is a well-established brand and widely available internationally and in the United KingdomFind a Stockist

-Satisfied Customerswe believe in our product. however, things go wrong sometimes. when they do, we are here to help.Returns & Exchanges
+Satisfied CustomersWe believe in our product, however sometimes things go wrong.
+When they do, we are here to help.Returns & Exchanges

-Ask us AnythingOut ready to help support staff is always happy to answer your questions.Get in touch
+Ask us AnythingOur ready to help support staff are always happy to answer your questions.Get in touch